 I work from home, except when I'm at a coffee shop.
 So, much like the Google Voice, there are times when I don't want to list my home address on public or professional documents.
 So, I use a PO Box instead.
 I have the smallest box available at $38 for six months, which was the cheapest price in my research.
 And, the good ol' USPS has now gotten on par with other PO Box providers by allowing you to use a street address in case you don't want to list a PO Box.

 A decent looking website is non-negotiable these days.
 No one will take you seriously otherwise.
 So, the two most affordable and popular default options are Wordpress and Squarespace.
 I choose the latter for this site and am really happy with it.
-Both make it pretty easy to DIY a site if you can't afford a designer (or update it after its been designed), but I prefer the options, security, and customer service that come with Squarespace.
+Both make it pretty easy to DIY a site if you can't afford a designer (or to update it after its been designed), but I prefer the options, security, and customer service that come with Squarespace.
 (And should you need a designer, I recommend Mad+Dusty.)
 Regardless, pick something that works well for you, and invest the time into making it look good.

 10. G Suite

 If you're running an organization of any size, I'd really love to tell you to stop using something like email@example.com.
 I think if people are donating to you, or buying your products, you need to kick it up a notch.
 They should feel safe in giving you money, and having your own branded email address gives a sense of comfort and professionalism.
 I pay just $5 per month for this service and it's well worth it.
-G Suite comes with other features as well, but the branded email is my favorite.
+G Suite comes with other features as well, but the branded email is my fave.

 What have I missed?
 What helps your small business look more professional?